Current Lab Group

 Drury McAlarney (’16).
 Chemistry thesis: Optimizing parameters for uCP of proteins

-Current position: MD student at Albert Einstein College of Medicine
+MD student from Albert Einstein College of Medicine

 Dr. Christopher Rosenberg (’15).
 Biochemistry thesis: Purification of a pseudohyperphosphorylated tau mutant for analysis by SDS-PAGE and atomic force microscopy